th2-net/th2-cradle-admin-tool/cradle-admin-tool-http/README.md

 ## Configuration
 - **ip** - host where http cradle admin instance will be instanciated.
 Default value: `0.0.0.0`
 - **port** - port on which http server will listen user requests.
 Default value: `8080`
+- **page-recheck-interval** - interval in seconds which `PageManager` service checks if new page is required to create or not based on duration values presented in `auto-pages`.
+Default value: 60 seconds
-- **auto-pages** - defines lengths for pages for multiple books.
-If empty no pages will be create automatically.
+- **auto-pages** - defines rule for automatic pages creation for multiple books.
+If empty no pages will be created automatically.
 Default value: `empty_map`.
-Values uses the Java Duration format.
+  - **page-duration** - defines duration of the page for the book.
+Value uses the Java Duration format.
 You can read more about it [here](https://docs.oracle.com/javase/8/docsT/api/java/time/Duration.html#parse-java.lang.CharSequence-).
-- **page-recheck-interval** - interval in seconds which `PageManager` service checks if new page is required to create or not based on duration values presented in `auto-pages`.
-Default value: 60 seconds
-- **auto-page-start-time** - baseline date and time for every new page created by `PageManager`.
+  - **page-start-time** - baseline date and time for every new page created by `PageManager` for this book.

 ### Configuration example:
 ```yaml